kfeldmann/littlewing/README.md

 Imagine that you want to update all route tables in a certain project, adding a new route to each one.
-You might not know up front how many route tables there are (or maybe you want to make a re-usable script that can be applied to multiple projects).
+You might not know up front how many route tables there are (or maybe you want to make a re-usable module that can be applied to multiple projects).
 You can use a `describe` command to produce a listing of the appropriate route tables, and then loop over that list to apply the new route.

-Loops in Littlewing are created using the following syntax:
+Loops in Littlewing are created using the following syntax within a step list:

 ```YAML
 - loop: COUNT